smorad/um_cisc_7026/lecture_13_rl.typ

 - You come to this specific location to attend lecture #pause
 - You get good grades (your parents make rules too) #pause

+==
+The *state* describes the agent in the environment #pause

+If you are the agent, maybe your state contains: #pause
+- Your physical location (x, y, z coordinates)
+- The time #pause
+- Who is in the room with you #pause
+- If you are hungry or thirsty #pause

 Now that you understand the agent, rewards, and environment, we will get more technical

 ==